- Academic Information

 Open to all Moody students, this club is dedicated to furthering the educational scope of its members through debate, research and discussion of theological and social issues.
 The club sponsors regularly-scheduled forums and debates on campus.

-The Vine exists to present the opportunity for women to be discipled in both a small group and one-on-one, while discipling others in the same way.
+Women's Ministry exists to present the opportunity for women to be discipled in both a small group and one-on-one, while discipling others in the same way.
 Our goal is to send women into the world who are mature, equipped, experienced and ready to disciple women in each of their future life seasons as women.
-The Vine has six different venues for this discipleship experience, all offering the opportunity to be discipled and to be equipped in discipling others by trained and experienced leaders.

 Student Wives Fellowship